 Knowing how to make an easy homemade gravy using a roux of flour and butter plus broth is one of the most versatile kitchen skills that you can master, and I’m sharing my technique for how to make gravy from scratch today.

-Whether you’re drizzling it over mashed potatoes with heavy cream or roasted turkey with maple bourbon glaze or Cajun turkey, you’ll want this recipe in your back pocket this holiday season.
+Whether you’re drizzling it over mashed potatoes with heavy cream or glazed turkey or Cajun turkey, you’ll want this recipe in your back pocket this holiday season.

 White gravy boat pouring homemade chicken gravy all over a bowl of mashed potatoes.